Update Field Values

 It limits the number of users who can edit the values in a field.
 For example, it can let users view the current assignee, but only managers can reassign issues.

 If you don't have permission to read private fields, you can't see them in the issue.
-If you have permission to view but not update private fields, the values are shown but the controls are hidden.
-If you attempt to modify the value by clicking the field, an error is shown.
+If you have permission to view but not update private fields, the values are shown but the controls for updating the values are hidden.

 For more information, see Private Custom Fields.